 Q: Can earthquakes occur without a clear focus?

 A: While technically every earthquake initiates at a point (the focus), in some complex rupture scenarios, it may be difficult to precisely pinpoint a single, well-defined focus.
-However, the concept remains fundamental to understanding earthquake mechanics.
+Still, the concept remains fundamental to understanding earthquake mechanics.

 Q: How accurate is the determination of the focus?